Summary

 1. Programmatic access to the stack backtrace is often used in interpreted or runtime-heavy languages like Python and Java.
 However, the stack backtrace is not suitable as the only solution for systems languages like Rust because optimization often collapses multiple levels of function calls.
 In some embedded systems, the backtrace may even be unavailable!

-2. Solutions that use default function arguments alongside normal arguments are are often used in languages that do not perform inference higher than statement level, e.g. Swift and C#.
+2. Solutions that use default function arguments alongside normal arguments are often used in languages that do not perform inference higher than statement level, e.g. Swift and C#.
 Rust does not (yet) support default function arguments or function overloading because they interfere with type inference, so such solutions are ruled out.

 Reference-level explanation